-In the horror of the moment, Haman forgot about his banquet appointment with Xerxes and Esther until the king’s eunuchs arrived to escort him.
+In the panic of the moment, Haman forgot about his banquet appointment with Xerxes and Esther until the king’s eunuchs arrived to escort him.
 At dinner, Esther announced her request to the king.
 Through the fog of his distracted mind, Haman heard Esther say,

 “If I have found favor in your sight, O king, and if it pleases the king, let my life be given me at my petition, and my people at my request.
 For we have been sold, my people and I, to be destroyed, to be killed, and to be annihilated” (7:3).

 Haman was horrified.
 He heard Xerxes ask, “Who is he, and where is he, who would dare presume in his heart to do such a thing”(v.
 5)?

 Queen Esther’s next eight words struck like a lightning bolt, “The adversary and enemy is this wicked Haman” (v.
 6).